Automating image builds using Jenkins and Packer

 Deploy the images

-Once the images are created, you can use them to create your virtual machines.
+Once the images have been created, you can use them to create your VMs.
 Create a test infrastructure using Terraform:

 -

-In the folder with the fork, go to the directory with the Terraform files:
+In the fork directory, go to the Terraform files directory:

 cd examples/jenkins-packer/terraform